-VRCO's corporate governance system provides for the sound and prudent management of the business, in a manner which is proportionate to the nature, scale and complexity of the operations of the Company.
+VRCO's corporate governance system provides for the sound and prudent management of the business, in a manner that is proportionate to the nature, scale and complexity of the operations of VRCO.

-There are no further significant matters to report in relation to the company's system of governance.
+There are no further significant matters to report in relation to VRCO's system of governance.